dtaht/blog-cerowrt/content/post/net_neutrality_isps.md

 Most of you make insane amounts of money on modem rentals, can you please invest into making those modems better over time?

-A lot of the furor and frustation expressed to you by your customers, about network flakyness, and that awful "buffering" error message and [corresponding net nuetrality meme](https://www.youtube.com/watch?v=bEFqwmqAvYE), far too often has been driven by those customers' *misconception* that the problems occur on your backbone - and while they sometimes do, often the problem is in the last mile, or in the last few feet of *their* link.
+A lot of the furor and frustration expressed to you by your customers, about network flakiness, and that awful "buffering" error message and [corresponding net neutrality meme](https://www.youtube.com/watch?v=bEFqwmqAvYE), far too often has been driven by those customers' *misconception* that the problems occur on your backbone - and while they sometimes do, often the problem is in the last mile, or in the last few feet of *their* link.